melaniebrgr/learning-computer-science/05-system-design/02-frameworks-and-metaframeworks/02-nextjs.md

 ## Components

 Server component code is only executed on the server and is not part of the payload downloaded to the client.
+The advantages of this are

-- Reduced Bundle Size: Server component code is not sent to the client, reducing the bundle size and speeding up the application.
+- Reduced Bundle Size: the bundle size is smaller because server component code is not sent to the client, speeding up the application.
-- Security: Server component code only runs on the server, preventing leakage of secrets to the client.
+- Security: Server component code only runs on the server, avoiding leakage of secrets to the client.
 - Data Loading: Server components make it easy to load data from backend services.

 Server components call backend services asynchronously behind a firewall in your cluster and pass that data to child components.
-The data fetched from BE services is or can be cached and reused.
+The data fetched from BE services can be cached.
-Server components should not call into state management tooling but be stateless.
+Server components should be stateless and not call into state management libraries.
-It's important you don't try to work around this, because Next.js does heavy caching of rendered components.
+It's important not to work around this, because Next.js does heavy caching of rendered components.
-(console.log statements appear in the terminal)

-To also execute code on the client it also needs to be marked as `use client`.
+To also execute code on the client, mark it as `use client`.
-In that case the code data it is passed by server components is serialised, downloaded in the SSR payload and executed on the client during rehydration.
+Client component code and data it is passed, e.g. from server components, is downloaded in the SSR payload and executed on the client during rehydration.
-Data can't be fetched the same way in client components, as async client components [currently aren't supported](https://github.com/acdlite/rfcs/blob/first-class-promises/text/0000-first-class-support-for-promises.md#why-cant-client-components-be-async-functions), a useEffect hook would need to be used instead.
+Data can't be fetched the same way in client components as async client components [currently aren't supported](https://github.com/acdlite/rfcs/blob/first-class-promises/text/0000-first-class-support-for-promises.md#why-cant-client-components-be-async-functions), and so request data can't be awaited; instead a useEffect hook needs to be used.
 Hooks can only be used in client components.
-This means that useEffect to load your data, it won't run on the server.
+This means that if useEffect to load your data, the hook won't run on the server.

+Components without `use client` are not necessarily always server components.
+Non `use client` components are be "promoted" to client components if they are rendered from client components (provided they are not async, since async components cannot be used within client components).
+Restated, when a client component invokes another component, that component automatically becomes a client component.
+The `use client` marker essentially creates a zone inside of the client component where any component that is invoked is promoted to a client component.
+This is how hooks can be used from within client components have haven't been marked as client components for instance.

+By passing the server component as a child to the client component the server component remains a server component, while the client component acts as a container a.k.a. donut component composition, e.g. Providers.
+Providers are client components that pass data to child components as props, because they take server components as props, server components remain components.

+Whether something is or is not a server component can be verified by checking where console log statements appear.
-(console.log statements appear in the terminal and in the browser console.)
+`console.log` statements appear in the terminal and in the browser console for client components, and only in the terminal for server components.

 ## Authentication